 • Importing and using external npm modules (for self-hosted uses only)

-In turn, n8n technical skills requirements in Python also cover:
+Python-based n8n skills also cover:

 • Working with dictionaries and lists (to handle n8n’s data structure)